 On this page

-The medical out-of-pocket limit is the most you pay in a calendar year for covered services from preferred providers.
+The medical out-of-pocket limit is the most you pay in a calendar year for covered services from preferred or participating providers.
 Once you meet this limit for the year, the plan pays 100 percent of the allowed amount for covered services from preferred providers.

 - Employees and retirees not enrolled in Medicare, including dependents: $2,000 per person and $4,000 per family*